kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

     docker-compose up --build
     ```

-- Next time when you run the code, you can run the container with the below command, as it is already built
+- Next time when you run the code, you can run the containers with the below command, as it is already built
     ```bash
     docker-compose up
     ```